01 – In Britain, the Farthing (¼ of a penny) is withdrawn from circulation and ceases to be legal tender.

 25 – The satirical magazine Private Eye is first published.

-01 - Nostalgia Central author David Turner is born in Yorkshire, England
+01 – Nostalgia Central founder and editor David Turner is born in Yorkshire, England.

 01 – The UK government publishes a bill designed to curb immigration after a long tradition of free entry for all Commonwealth citizens.

 01 – Stalin’s body is moved from his Red Square tomb.